)

 Hyundai Tucson Insurance Rates by State

 Every state has minimum car insurance requirements — which usually include bodily injury liability and property damage liability — but the amount of coverage varies.
 These requirements also affect how much coverage costs in each state.
-Local factors like traffic, the number of uninsured drivers, and car crash fatality ratess in your state can also affect the price of auto insurance.
+Local factors like traffic, the number of uninsured drivers, and car crash fatality rates in your state can also affect the price of auto insurance.

 We’ve gathered the average rates by state to help you better understand how your location might affect your wallet.